ncatlab/nlab-content/pages/8/3/6/9/9638/content.md

 * Renato Portugal, *Basic Quantum Algorithms* &lbrack;[arXiv:2201.10574](https://arxiv.org/abs/2201.10574)&rbrack;

-Quantum computation became widely thought to be not just a theoretical but a plausible practical possibility with the understanding of [[quantum error correction]]:
+Quantum computation became widely thought to be not just a theoretical but a plausible practical possibility with the theoretical understanding of [[quantum error correction]] (which however remains to be implemented scalably):

 * {#Shor95} [[Peter W. Shor]], *Scheme for reducing decoherence in quantum computer memory*, Phys.
 Rev. A 52, R2493(R) 1995 ([doi:10.1103/PhysRevA.52.R2493](https://doi.org/10.1103/PhysRevA.52.R2493))